originphp/website/source/docs/controller/request.md

 ## Reading values from cookies in the request

-You can get read a value for a cookie using the request object, the contents will be decrypted.
+You can get a value for a cookie using the request object, the contents will be decrypted.

 ```php
 public function doSomething()